computationclub/turing-challenge/README.md

 ## How do I add my attempt?

-You need to subclass the `SomeonesAttempt` class in `lib/challenge/`.
-This file is documented heavily.
-You then need to require your class in `lib/challenge.rb` and add it to the `Rakefile`.
-You can then run `bundle exec rake my_attempt`.
+1. Add a class to `lib/challenge/attempts/`
+2. Make your class subclass `SomeonesAttempt`
+3. Implement the `#turing_machine_description` method
+4. Require your class in `lib/challenge.rb`
+5. Add a rake task to the `Rakefile` and run it

+There's more information in `lib/challenge/someones_attempt.rb`

 ## Thanks